Housing Programs FAQ's

 - Allow Housing Authority inspectors access to the unit to conduct inspections.

-- Permit landlord and designated repairmen access to the unit for repairs.
+- Permit owner agent/owner and designated repairmen access to the unit for repairs.

 - Avoid damage to property by household members and guests.